javierarce/tumblr-liked-photos-export/README.md

 tumblr-export
 =============

-Export tumblr images from your [liked posts](https://www.tumblr.com/likes).
+Export the images from your [liked posts](https://www.tumblr.com/likes) in Tumblr.

 ## How to use it